NgToanRob/text-summarization-app/README.md

 The default account is available in the file `.env.dev` with the names `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`

 ### Production
-I will do when I have money in my account to rent the cloud :)).
-But it's also simple to do as I have created more nginx app for proxy in docker-compose.prod.yml
+I will do when I have money in my account to rent the cloud :))

 ## Common problems